Sulfonyl group

+Group

+Sulfonyl groups can be written as having the general formula R\sS(=O)2\sR′, where there are two double bonds between the sulfur and oxygen.

-Sulfonyl groups can be reduced to the sulfide with DIBALH.
+Sulfonyl groups can be reduced to the sulfide with diisobutylaluminium hydride (DIBALH).
 Lithium aluminium hydride (LiAlH4) reduces some but not all sulfones to sulfides.

 In inorganic chemistry, when the group \sS(=O)2\s is not connected to any carbon atoms, it is referred to as sulfuryl.

 Examples of sulfonyl group substituents

 The names of sulfonyl groups typically end in -syl, such as: